 Please let us know what you think of the papers and share your thoughts about the ideas they explore.

 Download the articles here:

 4 – Literacy

-In 2015 We contributed chapter 16 to Adult Language Education and Migration: Challenging agendas in policy and practice, ed.
-James Simpson and Anne Whiteside.
+Melanie, Dermot and Becky also contributed Chapter 16 in to Adult Language Education and Migration: Challenging agendas in policy and practice, ed.
+James Simpson and Anne Whiteside, 2015.

 We are also taking part in a NIACE (National Institute of Adult Continuing Education) research project called Towards a Citizens Curriculum.
 You can check out our latest research blog and our case study

 Responses to Cameron’s announcement on ESOL funding (January 2016):

 The Independent: “As an English teacher of Muslim women I know that Cameron’s plans are hypocritical and demonising” (25th January 2016)